‘Timelines did not allow for a delay’: Report released on Wilmot corn-crop destruction

 The field on the 160-acres of farmland was in the process of undergoing an archeological assessment back in July.

-Before any crops were destroyed, the region did reportedly look at numerous options to save the corn.
+Before any crops were destroyed, the region reportedly looked at numerous options to save the corn.
+This includes reaching out to multiple livestock feed producers and a biofuel company.

 Advertisement